leobargiotti/News-Classifier/README.md

       * ROC Curve
       * Class Prediction Error
 * Test Models
-  * Tests fitted models on a different dataset
+  * Test fitted models on a different dataset

 The image below is the home of application: